Frequently Asked Questions

 What is the National Medical Support Notice (NMSN)?

 The NMSN is a notice sent to employers from the child support agency.
 The NMSN is ordering you as an employer to enroll your employee’s child(ren) in your employer-provided health insurance coverage pursuant to a Qualified Medical Support Order (QMSO).

 Its purpose is to ensure that children receive health care coverage when it is available and required as part of a child support order.
 It is designed to simplify the work of employers and plan administrators by providing uniform documents requesting health care coverage.

 The NMSN/QMSO is divided into Part A and Part B. Part A is a Notice to Withhold for Health Care Coverage, the Employer's Response, and Instructions.
 Part B is a Medical Support Notice to the Plan Administrator, the Plan Administrator Response, and Instructions.

 Payments deducted from an employee's pay pursuant to enrollment in health insurance pursuant to a NMSN/QMSO, are subject to Consumer Credit Protection Act (CCPA) limits.
-It is at this point that the employer may determine that the premium and ongoing child support exceed the Consumer Credit Protection Act (CCPA) limits under the state priority for withholding.
-If so, the employer will notify the child support enforcement agency, using the "Employer Response".
+An employer may determine that the premium and ongoing child support exceed the CCPA limits, and if so, the employer will notify the child support agency by completing and returning Part A of the NMSN.

-The employer completes Part A if the employee is not eligible for health insurance, if the employee has been terminated, or if there is not enough disposable income to cover the health care premiums.
-If the employee is not eligible or is no longer employed, the employer returns the completed Part A to the child support agency and discards Part B.
+The employer also completes Part A if the employee is not eligible for health insurance, if the employee has been terminated, or if there is not enough disposable income to cover the health care premiums.
+The employer returns the completed Part A to the child support agency and discards Part B.